Mechanistic study of mixed lithium halides solid state electrolytes: Metal-site alloying

 In the sections above, we have focused on the effects of halogen alloying on structure and conductivity.
-On the other hand, in solid-state electrolytes the use of metal alloying~\cite{D5EB00010F,Xu2025,D5TA01706H} also proved to be an effective method to change the properties of the material.
-The use of a universal model, such as PET-MAD, that proved qualitatively accurate against a dedicated fine-tuned model, allows us to easily study the effect of alloying the metal ion. \ce{Li3InCl6} is a common halide SSE and is also found in the C2m structure~\cite{xiong_solvent-mediated_2024}.
+On the other hand, in solid-state electrolytes the use of metal alloying~\cite{D5EB00010F,Xu2025,D5TA01706H} has also been proposed as a method to modulate the properties of the material.
+The use of a universal model, such as PET-MAD, that proved qualitatively accurate against a dedicated fine-tuned model, allows us to easily study the effect of alloying the metal ion.

+We begin by considering \ce{Li3InCl6}, another common halide SSE which is also found in the C2/m structure~\cite{xiong_solvent-mediated_2024}.
 Starting from the structure in Sec.~\ref{sec:alloycond}, we substitute the Y atoms with In and follow the same procedure presented in the previous sections to study the effects of halogen substitutions.
 Fig.~\ref{fig:sigma_In} shows the behavior of \ce{Li3InBr_{6(1-x)}Cl_{6x}} compared to the same behavior of \ce{Li3YBr_{6(1-x)}Cl_{6x}} from Fig.~\ref{fig:sigma_Cl}, which is qualitatively very similar.
 The \pthreem{} structure has higher conductivity, and for 1:1 halogen doping, reaches the highest value we observe.
 The C2/m phase has a lower conductivity, which increases almost monotonically in the Br$\rightarrow$Cl direction.
 As in the previous section our results can give important qualitative insights, even though they overestimate the conductivity of available experimental data, e.g. for \ce{Li3InCl6} $\sigma$ is in the $[0.6-2.4]\times 10^{-1}$ S/m range depending on processing conditions ~\cite{C9EE02311A,ROSA2026113327,li_watermediated_2019,xiong_solvent-mediated_2024}.